Principles Matter

 All VisionTrek facilitators, advisors and contractors agree to uphold the following standards:

-Participant Safety First: Emotional, psychological, and physical safety are prioritized over spectacle, intensity, or performance.
+1. Participant Safety First: Emotional, psychological, and physical safety are prioritized over spectacle, intensity, or performance.
+Participants and Facilitators complete a structured psychological screening process to ensure readiness and safety.

 VisionTrek’s work depends on trust.
 Trust depends on structure.